How To Start A New York Nonprofit Organization

 File the completed Certificate of Incorporation with the NY Department of State with needed attachments and fee.
 You’ll get an EIN number with the IRS.
 If you want to be a New York tax exempt organization, apply for tax exemption first with the IRS, and then at the state level with the New York State Tax Department.
 Then, you’ll want to fundraise so register with the NY Attorney General, Charities Bureau, to obtain your charity registration.

-After you file your New York certificate of incorporation, hold an organizational meeting when you must vote to approve your bylaws.
+After you file your New York certificate of incorporation, hold an organizational meeting when you must vote to approve your New York nonprofit bylaws.

 Forming a successful NY nonprofit takes an intensive team effort.
 Be sure to decide who will serve as the initial directors.
 Decide who will be responsible for the initial formation fees and expenses and if and when the NY nonprofit will pay people back.
 Appoint one person to deal with the NY Department of State.